Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Updating Lavalink
 ^^^^^^^^^^^^^^^^^

 With new releases of Red-Discordbot, sometimes new Lavalink jars are also released.
-Using a obselete version of Lavalink with newer versions of Red-Discordbot can cause all sorts of problems.
+Using an obsolete version of Lavalink with newer versions of Red-Discordbot can cause all sorts of problems.

 Normally, users do not have to worry about this as when Red-Discordbot is configured to use a managed Lavalink server